urbanisierung/wundernuts-vol-13/README.md

 ## 🌴 Some (maybe useful, maybe not - who knows) background info

 I was on vacation with my family and read about the wundernut on a social channel.
 Since the ride home by car took several hours (south of Europe to Germany) and my wife is an excellent driver, I could work on the submission on the passenger seat.
 Win-win - I really enjoyed to implement the approach and the time flew by, and my wife saved some time listening to me when I was in the tunnel, haha xD

+## 🗒️ Acknowledgements

+The project setup seems a bit overloaded, and you're totally right!
+But remember: I was in a car with an unstable internet connection.
+I re-used a monorepo setup I re-use for most of my projects to bootstrap the project.

+The general maze solution is just a bit of `typescript`, but the frontend makes use of

+- React
+- Carbon Design System
+- Vite
+- Mobx
+- and several dev tools

+Want to thank for all the great tooling so I can focus on solving wundernuts ^^